Gastritis Treatment in Daly City, CA

 Physical Erosion

-Alcohol induced gastritis develops from excessive drinking.
+Alcohol-induced gastritis may develop from excessive alcohol use.
 It irritates and erodes the stomach lining.
-The good news?
-Stopping alcohol allows the stomach to heal.
+Stopping alcohol consumption may allow the stomach lining to heal.

 Autoimmune & Other Causes